harbourlab/uphyloplot2/README.md

 ![alt text](https://raw.githubusercontent.com/StefanKurtenbach/UPhyloplot2/master/Screen%20Shot%202019-06-26%20at%2010.43.48%20AM.png)

-This python tool takes the ".cell_groupings" files from the inferCNV output, and generates the evolutionary plots. inferCNV needs to be run with HMM, which will produce the "HMM_CNV_predictions.HMMi6.rand_trees.hmm_mode-subclusters.Pnorm_0.5.cell_groupings” files used for plotting.
+This python tool takes the ".cell_groupings" files from the inferCNV output, and generates the evolutionary plots. inferCNV needs to be run with HMM, which will produce the "HMM_CNV_predictions.HMMi6.rand_trees.hmm_mode-subclusters.Pnorm_0.5.cell_groupings” files used for plotting. cluster_by_groups should be set to FALSE.

 Place python script in a folder also containing a "Input" folder with all the ".cell_groupings" files.
 Files need to end with ".cell_groupings", but can have any name before.
 You can download example data from this github page to test the program.